MediaRon/wp-presenter-pro/readme.txt

 == Upgrade Notice ==

-= 2.0.9 =
+= 2.0.10 =
-Added background gradient to slides and vertical slides (requires the Gutenberg plugin).
-Added support for Ultimate Addons for Gutenberg.
-Fixing undefined errors with vertical slides.
-Added option to show/hide the admin bar during presentation view.
+Added ability to select a URL for video slide.